🔨📦🎙️_(:3」∠)_💦

 Book stands and a tension rod feat. hooks

-Installing the cafe curtain, the first impression I got was, "Isn't it like the photo booth of Purikura?".
+After installing the cafe curtain, the first impression I got was, "Isn't it like the photo booth of Purikura?"

 The cafe curtain installed